pivotal-cf/pcf-release-notes/p1-v1.4/runtime_rn_1_4.md

 ## Changes since v1.3.3.0:

 * AWS support
-* Configurable MySQL HAProxy tier, including ability to add an external load-balancer
+* MySQL, used by Notifications, Autoscaling, and Console-usage, can be deployed in a highly-available configuration
 * User notification service and API
 * Cloud Controller feature flags for reconfiguration of core platform settings in real time
 * Autoscaling service is now officially GA
+* Browser-based log streaming
-* Browser-based streaming logs and services usage billing events
+* Services usage billing events
 * Extended the CF CLI with new custom commands:
 	* Automate zero-downtime application deployment
 	* Automate common tasks (seed a new CF install with orgs, spaces, and apps)